natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 *Light*: This common type of ballista, also called an arbalest or scorpion, is size Large, maneuverable, and often mounted atop towers or even vehicles.
 Light ballistae have a hardness of 5 and 50 hit points.
 Light ballista bolts cost 10 gp each and weigh 10 pounds.

-\

 *Heavy*: These Huge-sized siege engines are commonly used as castle defenses, as well as on large warships.
 Heavy ballistae have a hardness of 5 and 100 hit points.
 Heavy ballista bolts cost 30 gp and weigh 20 pounds each.

-\

 *Gate Breaker*: This massive ballista fires specially weighted quarrels with blunt mental tips.
 These are used as long-range battering rams, shot at walls or the gates of castles.
-When they hit a wooden structure, they have a critical range of 19–20/×3.
+When they hit a wooden structure, they have a critical range of 19-20/x3.
 Gate breaker ballistae have a hardness of 5 and 200 hit points.
 Gate breaker ballista bolts cost 50 gp and weigh 30 pounds each.

 **Bombard**: Resembling either large cauldrons or more traditional cannons, these firearms lob their ammunition in an arc in order to deliver their deadly payloads over troops or castle walls.
 Bombards are normally fired indirectly, but can also be fired as direct-fire siege engines.
-When they are used for direct fire, they take a –4 penalty on attack rolls and have their range increment halved, but do not have a minimum range.
+When they are used for direct fire, they take a -4 penalty on attack rolls and have their range increment halved, but do not have a minimum range.
 Like all firearms, bombards do not suffer mishaps, but instead have a misfire chance.

 *Light*: These bombards resemble cauldrons attached to swivels.
 Often they are mounted into the ground or into the stone of castle walls because of the mighty power of their recoil.
 The targeting DC of a light bombard is 15.
-A light bombard has a base misfire range of 1–2 (10 feet).
+A light bombard has a base misfire range of 1-2 (10 feet).
 Light bombards have a hardness of 10 and 70 hit points.
 Light bombard balls cost 30 gp each and weigh 25 pounds.

-\

 *Standard*: These bombards feature the greatest diversity of forms.
 Many take the cauldron shape of the light bombard, but they may also take the forms of more traditional cannons, albeit featuring stabilizing mechanisms that allow them to fire at a much steeper incline.
 The targeting DC of a standard bombard is 20.
-A standard bombard has a misfire range of 1–2 (20 feet).
+A standard bombard has a misfire range of 1-2 (20 feet).
 Standard bombards have a hardness of 10 and 140 hit points.
 Standard bombard balls cost 35 gp each and weigh 30 pounds.

-\

 *Heavy*: These massive siege engines are often fixed to positions on high hilltops or atop massive keeps, raining death down on a valley or strait.
 Often these firearms come in two pieces connected by a screw mechanism.
 The bombard is unscrewed to be loaded, and then the main part of the muzzle is screwed back on to the barrel section in order to be fired.
 Heavy bombards are too large and powerful to mount on vehicles.
 The targeting DC of a heavy bombard is 25.
-A heavy bombard has a misfire range of 1–2 (30 feet).
+A heavy bombard has a misfire range of 1-2 (30 feet).
 Heavy bombards have a hardness of 10 and 280 hit points.
 Heavy bombard balls cost 45 gp each and weigh 50 pounds.

-**Cannon**: Cannons are crafted of metal—some are cast in one piece, others welded with iron bands—and mounted either in the ground or on wooden frames.
+**Cannon**: Cannons are crafted of metal-some are cast in one piece, others welded with iron bands-and mounted either in the ground or on wooden frames.
 Cannons use black powder to propel their projectiles with great force.
 A cannon has a misfire range of 1 (20 feet).
 Cannons have a hardness of 10 and 70 hit points.
 Cannon balls cost 30 gp each and weigh 25 pounds.

 **Catapult**: Catapults are stone-throwing siege engines powered by winched arms that run through torsion skeins, and hold their payload in a cup that swings up and over the weapon when released.
 Catapults can hurl a variety of different types of ammunition (the damage given is for stone projectiles; other types of ammunition can be found later in this chapter).
 They are indirect-fire siege engines.

 *Light*: These catapults are Large and often mounted on wheels.
 The targeting DC of a light catapult is 15.
 Light catapults have a hardness of 5 and 50 hit points.
 Light catapult stones cost 10 gp and weigh 50 pounds each.

-\

 *Standard*: These Huge siege engines are too large to be transported to the battlefield in one piece, and require assembly.
 They typically hurl large stones indirectly at a target (targeting DC 20).
 Standard catapults have a hardness of 5 and 100 hit points.
 Standard catapult stones cost 15 gp and weigh 75 pounds each.

-\

 *Heavy*: These Gargantuan siege engines are too large to be transported to the battlefield in one piece, and require assembly.
 They typically hurl large stones indirectly at a target (targeting DC 25).
 Heavy catapults have a hardness of 5 and 200 hit points.
 Heavy catapult stones cost 25 gp and weigh 90 pounds each.